wso2/docs-is/en/docs/references/concepts/introduction-to-multitenancy.md

 -   Deploying artifacts
 -   Applying security
--   User management
+-   Managing users
--   Data management
+-   Managing data
--   Request throttling
+-   Throttling requests
--   Response caching
+-   Caching responses

 <!-- WSO2 Carbon provides a number of Admin services which have special
 privileges to manage the server.
 These admin services are deployed